OortCloud42/abyssians/docs/Player.md

 var invincible
 ```

-true when invincibletimer is on
+True when invincibletimer is on and player is invincible

 ## Method Descriptions